Yersiniosis

 Link to article

-These studies represent advancements in understanding the detection, spread, and control of Yersiniosis in Norway, particularly in the salmon farming industry.
-They highlight the ongoing challenges posed by the disease and the efforts being made to manage it through vaccination and improved detection methods.
+These studies represent advancements in understanding the detection, alternative treatments, nutritional management, and early-life disease susceptibility.
+They highlight the ongoing challenges posed by the disease and the efforts being made to manage it.

 Conclusion